Bounded Termination of Monotonicity-Constraint Transition Systems: The Bounded Termination Problem

 \subsection{Deciding Bounded Termination}

 We next provide a decision algorithm for bounded termination.
 The idea, in a nutshell: ignore all non-bounded variables, and check for termination.
-The example given earlier illustrates that the role of stability in the definition of $B$ is crucial for the correctness of this algorithm.
+The example given earlier illustrates that the assumption of stability in Definition~\ref{def:B} is crucial for the correctness of this algorithm, which is why it is applied to $\ourmcs$.
+To formalize the idea of checking for termination while looking only at the bounded variables (Definition~\ref{def:B}), we define, more generally, satisfaction of multipaths, and termination, under restriction to any given choice of variables per flow-point.

-If $M$ is a multipath, a $B$-\emph{restricted assignment} for $M$ is an assignment $\sigma$ to the variables of $M$ that assigns integers to the bounded variables and the special value $\bot$ to all others.
-This value satisfies any constraint (including $\bot>\bot$) which means that the non-bounded variables do not influence the satisfaction of constraints.
-If such an assignment exists, $M$ is called $B$-satisfiable.
+\bdfn If $M$ is an $\mathcal A$-multipath, a \emph{partial assignment} for $M$ is an assignment $\sigma$ to the variables of $M$ that assigns integers to some variables and the special value $\bot$ to all others.
+This value satisfies any constraint (including $\bot>\bot$).
+Given a function $C$ that associates to each $f\in \F{A}$ a subset of $\{1,\dots,ar(f)\}$ (representing a choice of some variables), $\sigma$ is a $C$-restricted assignment if the variables indicated by $C$ are those that receive integer values.
+Multipath $M$ is called \emph{satisfiable on $C$} if it has a $C$-restricted assignment that satisfies all constraints (note that only constraints among the chosen variables really matter). \edfn